Jimmy Robinson (recording engineer): Band of Gypsys

 Upon hearing that Capitol Records was looking for Hendrix to fulfill a contract he had signed with Ed Chaplin of PPX Enterprises before he had put together the Jimi Hendrix Experience, Hendrix decided to form a band with Buddy Miles and long-time friend and bass player Billy Cox.
 The name "Band of Gypsys" was already mentioned as an alternative name for his band by Hendrix in his speeches during the Woodstock concert.

 Capitol Records sent out Wally Heider to record the live debut of the Band of Gypsys and Gary Kellgren sent Robinson as the Record Plant's preferred engineer.
 The first live show was to be performed at the Fillmore East on New Year's Eve 1969 with the Voices of East Harlem as the opening act.

 The Band of Gypsys' performances were recorded two nights in a row with two shows each night.
 After the shows, the recordings were sent over to Juggy Sound Studios (owned by producer Juggy Murray) where the album was to be mixed by Eddie Kramer.
 For a few days the tapes went missing, but were soon found, mixed by Kramer, and then delivered to Capitol Records.

-The Band of Gypsys Live at the Fillmore East went up the charts quickly to #4 in the US and #5 in the U.K. and was RIAA certified gold that same year.
+The Band of Gypsys Live at the Fillmore East went up the charts quickly to No. 4 in the US and No. 5 in the U.K. and was RIAA certified gold that same year.
 This was a first for a live recording.
 Initially, it was unclear if it was going to be a commercial success.
 However, shortly after its release it was hailed by critics as the standard for which all artists should strive in live recordings.
 The recording was Jimmy Robinson's first gold record for recording.
 Robinson's recording of "Machine Gun" (Capitol Records STAO-472 -US) on Band of Gypsys is considered by most Hendrix aficionados to be the best live solo recording of Hendrix.

 Loose Ends, the fourth and last studio album released by Hendrix which Robinson engineered and overdubbed, was released by manager Michael Jeffery.
 Unfortunately, Warner Bros.
 Records decided not to release the album in the US & Canada because of content.
 It was released in the UK, France and Japan.